PennDOT releases county work schedule for upcoming week

-Pennsylvania Department of Transportation Clearfield County Maintenance announces the following work schedule for the week of May 18 to May 22, weather permitting.
+The Pennsylvania Department of Transportation Clearfield County Maintenance announces the following work schedule for the week of May 26 to May 29, weather permitting.
 Motorists should travel with extra caution in these and all work areas.
 Motorists should be aware that due to the nature of highway maintenance and emergency work, crews could be working on any highway at any time of the day or night.

 This work will be done in accordance with Centers for Disease Control and state Department of Health guidance as well as COVID-19 safety guidance, including protocols for social distancing, use of face coverings, personal and job-site cleaning protocols.